Breadcrumb

 - What don't I like about some of our interactions?
 When do these episodes tend to occur?

 - Learn healthy techniques to resolve conflicts and manage stress.
-For more information, see the topic Stress Management.

-- Ask for help when you need it.
 Call a family member or friend to give you a break if you feel overwhelmed.
-Find out about community resources that are available to help you with child care or other necessary services.
-Call a doctor or nurse advice line to find out about a place to start.
-Some communities have respite care facilities for children, which provide temporary child care during times when you need a break.
+Find out about community resources that can help you with child care or other services you need.
+Call a doctor or local hospital to find out about a place to start.
+Some communities have respite care facilities for children.
+They provide temporary child care during times when you need a break.

 When to Call a Doctor